AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 EAL: eal_parse_sysfs_value(): cannot open sysfs value /sys/bus/pci/devices/0000:00:09.0/uio/uio0/portio/port0/start
 ```

-If you use DPDK 19.05, you can troubleshoot the problem by installing patches.
+If you are using DPDK 19.05, you can troubleshoot the problem by installing patches.
 You can [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm) to obtain the patches and run the following commands to install them:

 ```
 cd dpdk